 • Mini-skirts.
 Unless you have absolutely stunning legs, just don't.
 Trust me.

-• Excessive alcohol the night before the shoot.
+• Avoid excessive alcohol the night before the shoot.

-• Big or bloaty meals before the shoot.
+• Avoid big or bloaty meals for 24 hours before the shoot.

 • A comb, brush and any other hair accessories you need.

 • Lip balm (not a chapstick) to make your lips shiny – this includes the guys.